Get Answers To Marriage Counseling Questions

 Get answers to your questions about marriage counseling

-There may be no perfect time to bring up the subject, but there can be times more likely than others to result in the desired outcome.
-A good time to bring up the idea that counseling is something you should try might be after a minor conflict or during part of your normal routine, such as dinnertime.
+There may be no perfect time to discuss couples therapy, but some times are more likely to result in the desired outcome.
+A good time to discuss the idea that counseling is something you should try might be after a minor conflict or during part of your normal routine, such as dinnertime.
 You might also plan a specific time to talk with your partner so that both of you can give the conversation your full attention.

 Do we really need counseling?

 There is generally no harm in attending counseling, but you may question whether counseling is truly necessary for you and your partner.
-You might answer the following questions to determine whether counseling may benefit you.
+You might answer the following counseling questions to determine whether therapy may benefit you and your partner.

 What does trust look like in your relationship?